Commercial Roofing Priorities for Salt Lake City

 Permits are commonly required for structural work and material changes in historic districts.

-Primary authority: Salt Lake City Building Services
+Primary Authority: Salt Lake City Building Services

-Recommended material direction for Salt Lake City
+Recommended Materials for Salt Lake City Properties

 Standard 130MPH wind rating suitable for valley gusts.